 Every photographer has its own style of post processing and all images that you will receive should be retouched to the the same style as you see on photographers website.
 Sometimes there might be few images in the package that have more artistic retouching - (usually couple portraits, to create extra wow factor).

 9.We would like some portraits - how long would it take?

 I bet you have seen plenty of nice flashy images on photographers websites but often it can take time to set them up properly and create desired results.
-If you like this type of photos but would like to spend as much time as possible celebrating with your guests, do ask photographer how long portraits would take to avoid spending too much time away from the main party.
+If you like this type of photos but would like to spend as much time as possible celebrating with your guests, do ask photographers how long would it take to avoid spending too much time away of the main party.

 10.Do we need to sign wedding contract?

 Answer should be yes.
 Purpose of contract is to set out terms and conditions and to protect all parties involved.
 Nowadays its very easy to sign contracts online using smartphones, tablets etc which is very fast and convenient.

 11.Can we meet or make skype video call?

 Photographer will be with you form morning, through I dos until after your first dance.
 Meeting or skype call will help you to find out a bit more about the personality of photographer to see if you click together.
 Meeting or skype session should always be free.

 12.How many wedding do you photograph per year and how many have you done?